sfc-gh-aperezgonzalez/snowflake-intelligence-cost-dashboard/README.md

 ### ⚠️ Important: Orchestration & Reasoning Costs

-In early November 2024, Snowflake announced new cost components for Cortex Agents:
-- **Orchestration costs** - Credits for agent workflow coordination and tool calling
+Total costs for Snowflake Intelligence is derived from four main components in a pure consumption-based model:

-- **Reasoning costs** - Credits for agent decision-making and planning
+1. **🧠 Orchestration/Reasoning** - Credits for agent workflow coordination, tool calling, decision-making and planning (# credits per 1M input/output tokens)

+2. **🎯 Cortex Analyst** - Text-to-SQL service with semantic layer for models or views (# credits per 1M input/output tokens)

+3. **🔍 Cortex Search** - Indexing for semantic and lexical search (credits per GB of index per month)

+4. **🏭 Warehouse compute** - Standard Snowflake warehouse charges when executing queries

-These costs are **not yet available** in ACCOUNT_USAGE views.
+Costs for orchestration/reasoning are **not yet available** in ACCOUNT_USAGE views.
 This dashboard will be updated once Snowflake releases the Cortex Agents Usage Views.

 For current pricing information, see the [Snowflake Consumption Table](https://www.snowflake.com/legal-files/CreditConsumptionTable.pdf).